json-everything/json-everything-docs/_docs/schema/basics.md

 > The next version of JSON Schema, which is supported by v4.0.0 and later of this library, is currently in development and will start a new era for the project which includes various backward- and forward-compatibility guarantees.
 Have a read of the various discussions happening in the [JSON Schema GitHub org](https://github.com/json-schema-org) for more information.
 {: .prompt-tip }

+> This library uses [`decimal`](https://learn.microsoft.com/en-us/dotnet/api/system.decimal?view=net-8.0) for floating point number representation.
+While `double` (and even `float`) may support a larger range, the higher precision of `decimal` is often more important (for example, in financial applications).
+This also aligns with [JSON](https://datatracker.ietf.org/doc/html/rfc8259#section-6) itself, which uses arbitrary-precision numbers.
+[This site](https://www.geeksforgeeks.org/difference-between-decimal-float-and-double-in-net/) has a good summary of the differences between the numeric types.
+{: .prompt-warning }

 ### Meta-schemas {#schema-metaschemas}

 Each version defines a meta-schema.
 This is a special JSON Schema that describes all of the keywords available for that version.
 They are intended to be used to validate other schemas.
 Usually, a schema will declare the version it should adhere to using the `$schema` keyword.